Wrestling: Bert Waterman

 Beginnings: Bert Lee Waterman

-Born in Nebraska in 1925 and raised near Omaha, Bert Waterman was the consummate wrestler.
-He had wrestled as a ninth grader at 155 pounds, and his coach “threw me in” to wrestle a boy in the Unlimited weight class.
-“I was quick and the coach hoped I wouldn’t get pinned,” by the much bigger wrestler from Iowa.
+Born in Nebraska in 1925 and raised near Omaha, Bert Lee Waterman was the consummate beginner wrestler.
+He had rolled around as a middle schooler and when he hit 9th grade, he weighed 155 pounds.
+He recalled with a grimace that his high school coach “threw me in” as a freshman to wrestle against a kid from Iowa who was in the Unlimited weight class.
+“I was quick and the coach hoped I wouldn’t get pinned,” by the much bigger wrestler.
 “I tried a double-leg takedown and couldn’t even move the kid.
 He picked me up and pounded down my ears.
 I was badly mauled, but did NOT get pinned!”
-His family moved to Michigan for three of his high school years, and by his senior year in 1944, he was a Michigan state champion.
+That drubbing proved the first of many moral victories for Waterman.

-Immediately after high school, Waterman was drafted and he served in the Pacific Theatre as a Navy midshipman for two years.
+The Waterman family moved from Nebraska to Michigan for the last three of his high school years, and by his senior year in 1944, Bert was a Michigan state champion.
+Immediately after high school, Waterman was drafted by selective service and he joined the Navy.
+He was stationed in the Pacific Theatre as a midshipman for two years.
 He was honorably discharged in 1946 and attended college at Michigan State University in Lansing, on the G.I.
 Bill.
-That year he married his wife Georgia and they soon had a son, Randy.
+That same year he married his wife, Georgia, and they soon had a son, Randy.
 Bert said of his early marriage, “We got hitched, when we were young.”
-Bert and his wife became inseparable.
-In the process Georgia became a passionate and devoted supporter of her husband’s wrestling teams.
+Bert and Georgia became inseparable.
+In the process she became a passionate and devoted supporter of her husband and later of all of his wrestling teams.

 Ypsilanti High Years

 According to the Ypsi school newspaper, “Waterman led his team to their first of four championships during a 10-year span starting in 1956.
 Two Braves grapplers, Ambi Wilbanks and Walt Pipps, earned the state of Michigan titles, while three others finished second in their weight classes that year.
-The Ypsi Braves only lost one dual meet during the 1956 regular season, losing to Lansing Eastern, by a slim three-point margin.
+The Ypsi Braves only lost one dual meet during the 1956 regular season, losing to rival Lansing Eastern, by a slim three-point margin.“

 Waterman Moves to Yale